Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 20 Januari 2026 00.33.46 UTC
+- WIB: Selasa, 20 Januari 2026 01.46.57 UTC
-- WITA: Selasa, 20 Januari 2026 01.33.46 UTC
+- WITA: Selasa, 20 Januari 2026 02.46.57 UTC
-- WIT: Selasa, 20 Januari 2026 02.33.46 UTC
+- WIT: Selasa, 20 Januari 2026 03.46.57 UTC

 Kutipan Inspiratif:
-"I am enough of an artist to draw freely upon my imagination.
-Imagination is more important than knowledge.
-Knowledge is limited.
-Imagination encircles the world."
+"You're going to fail your way to success, you have nothing to be ashamed of so keep your head up.
+It’s much easier to come up with excuses of why you can't do it.
+If you do what is easy your life will be hard."

-Kategori: inspirational
+Kategori: motivational